Black Widow Spider Bite: Care Instructions

 Overview

 These symptoms may get worse for up to about 12 hours after you were bitten.
 Then they should start to go away.
-It may take a few days or weeks before all the pain goes away.
+It may take a few days before all the pain goes away.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor if you are having problems.
+Be sure to make and go to all appointments, and contact your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 How can you care for yourself at home?